newfront/spark-inception/README.md

 ## Running the Inception Controller
 See the [How To: Docs](docs/howto.md) to run everything without needing to build / test / all that.

+## Shameless Plug:
+I wrote a book on Apache Spark published in 2022.
+You'll like it, https://www.amazon.com/Modern-Engineering-Apache-Spark-Hands/dp/1484274512/